SGS2000/ClustMC/README.md

 All tests included in the package share similar features:

 - Inspired by the [agricolae](https://myaseen208.com/agricolae/)
-  package, it is possible work with either two vectors (one for the response variable and one for the treatments) or a model (created with `lm()` or `aov()`).
-In the latter case, the name of the variable with the treatments must be indicated.
+  package, it is possible to work with either two vectors (one for the response variable and one for the treatments) or a model (created with `lm()` or `aov()`).
+In the latter case, the name of the variable with the treatments must be specified.
 - After applying the corresponding method, a table containing the treatments and their group (indicated by a number) is printed to the console.
 Treatments within the same group are not significantly different.
-The user can choose not not display the table.
+The user can choose not to display the table.
 - By default, a dendrogram is plotted.
 The dendrogram can be customized with any argument passed to the `plot()` function.
-In addition, the data used to create it is made available to the user, so it is possible to use other libraries such as ggplot2.
+In addition, the data used to create the plot is made available to the user, so it is possible to use other libraries such as ggplot2.

 ------------------------------------------------------------------------